 Cirencester is surrounded by great villages, most with good pubs.
 I have listed a few of our favorites here.

 Bibury - The Arlington Mill (tea room).
 Museum and tea room.
 There are several restaurants in Bibury.

 Chedworth - The Seven Tuns (pub).
 A good place for lunch if visiting the nearby Chedworth Roman Villa or if doing a hike in the area.
 Good food, good service, large rooms with nice space.

 Coates - The Tunnel House Inn (pub).
-We had a lovely lunch on a wet winter day in the pub and a few weeks later a Saturday lunch sitting outside on a sunny day.
-Good food, friendly service, lovely rooms in the pub.
 The pub is out in the countryside, and not easy to find, but is very popular with the locals and the Agricultural College students.
 It is on the Cotswold Canal, at the south end of the tunnel (Sapperton sits at the north end).
 You can walk along the canal to the source of the Thames River (about 30 minutes each way). website

 Sapperton - The Bell at Sapperton (pub).
-A great pub in a pretty village between Cirencester and Stroud.
-It is a bit expensive, but the food is very good and the setting casual.
-We have arrived here dripping with water and mud after a hike in the rain and been welcomed into the dining room to have a good lunch.
-Book ahead for Sunday lunch, which you can have outside if the day is nice.
+A nice pub in a pretty village between Cirencester and Stroud.
 There is a very good hike from this village along a unused canal. website

 There are small speciality food shops on the Market Place and surrounding streets.

 M&S Simply Food, 42 Dyer St in the town center (east end of Market Place).